suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 ### **Debugger usage**

 1. Install [PCSX-Redux](https://github.com/grumpycoders/pcsx-redux) emulator, [Windows x64 builds are here](https://install.appcenter.ms/orgs/grumpycoders/apps/pcsx-redux-win64/distribution_groups/public)
-    * This emulator can be confusing compared to what most other people use for regular play, so instructions also inclde loading and running the game
+    * This emulator can be confusing compared to what most other people use for regular play, so instructions also include loading and running the game
     * Other choices of PSX emulators with debugger support are [no$psx](https://problemkaputt.de/psx.htm) which I found less intuitive. [pSX 1.13](https://www.emulator-zone.com/doc.php/psx/psx_em.html) also known as psxfin has debugger with terrible UI, [here's forum thread with it's usage](https://www.zophar.net/forums/index.php?threads/tutorial-using-a-debugger-to-figure-out-game-mechanics.13521/).
 There's [PCSX with Debugger](https://www.romhacking.net/utilities/267/).
 [Duckstation](https://www.duckstation.org/) has debugger in it, but at the moment of writing it's barebones and not recommended, hope it will become good eventually so you could run it together with RAIntegration
     * For some reason I had latest versions with GLFW integration [crash with this message](./pcsx-debugger/pcsx-redux-error.png), I understand the error but not why it happens. **Running with administrator rights** made it work, some time later running it without admin rights also didn't cause crash, I don't know why.
 It also still crashes when opening emulator settings without admin rights